ezzahasad/assignment_final/architecture_plan.md

 ## Security, Identity, and Governance
 This system uses synthetic medication data and does not store real patient identifiers to avoid handling protected health information.
-Access to cloud resources is managed using role based access controls to ensure that only authorized services can read or write data.
-Data is used only for demonstration and educational purposes, and no real patient information is entered into the system.
-This approach helps reduce privacy risk while still allowing the system to function as a realistic healthcare workflow.
+Access to cloud resources is restricted so that only authorized services can read or write data, helping reduce privacy risks while still supporting a realistic healthcare workflow.
+Login and access information is handled securely and is not built directly into the application.
+All stored data is kept private and protected from public access.
+The system is intended to support patient education and medication reconciliation, while all clinical decision making remains the responsibility of licensed healthcare professionals.

-Application credentials are managed using environment variables or cloud managed identity services rather than being hardcoded in the application.
-Raw data stored in cloud storage and structured data stored in the database are kept private and are not publicly accessible.
-Clinical decision making remains the responsibility of licensed providers, and the system is intended only to support patient education and medication reconciliation.

 ## Cost and Operational Considerations